varunnjbehera/portfolio/_projects/(5) Gravitational Waves.md

 ---
-name: Tabular Data Extraction
+name: Frequency Estimation of Gravitational Waves
 tools: [GW, BBH Merger, MATLAB]
 image: /data/images/gwaves/ligo.jpg
 description: This is the initial work on the estimation of the frequency of gravitational waves from a binary black hole merger for low SNR.
 ---

-# Tabular Data Extraction
+# Frequency Estimation of Gravitational Waves

 ![preview](/data/images/gwaves/ligo.jpeg)